mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step7.md

 You can use the `--selector` flag to filter and find resource based on their labels.
 Let's see how that works:

 We just deployed some pod containers in the background in the frontend namespace and added different labels to these pods.
-Please allow a minute or two while the pods are being created.
+Please allow a minute or two for the deployment to complete.

 1. Let's first show  the pods labels: